 CVR grants credit to its customers.
 Credit is extended based on an evaluation of a customer's financial condition; generally, collateral is not required.
 Accounts receivable are due on negotiated terms and are stated at amounts due from customers, net of an allowance for doubtful accounts.
 Accounts outstanding longer than their contractual payment terms are considered past due.
 CVR determines its allowance for doubtful accounts by considering a number of factors, including the length of time trade accounts are past due, the customer's ability to pay its obligations to CVR, and the condition of the general economy and the industry as a whole.
 CVR writes off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.
-Amounts collected on accounts receivable are included in net cash provided by operating activities in the Consolidated Statements of CNR's total receivable balance.
+Amounts collected on accounts receivable are included in net cash provided by operating activities in the Consolidated Statements of Cash Flows.
+At December 31, 2008, there were no customers that represented individually more than 10% of CVR's total receivable balance.
 At December 31, 2007, two customers individually represented greater than 10% and, collectively, 29% of the total accounts receivable balance.
 The largest concentration of credit for any one customer at December 31, 2008 and December 31, 2007 was approximately 9% and 15%, respectively, of the accounts receivable balance.